 According to Cambridge Dictionary, monetization is “the act of making money from something.”
 By extension, video monetization is the act of making money from video content.
 So, when you earn money by creating video content and even publishing or sharing it, it’s called video monetization.
 Some of the prime examples of video monetization include paid videos and live streams (webinars or webcasts), ad-based videos, and promotional videos (influencer marketing).

-Video monetization allows you to make a living with minimal investments – and, often with investments that you would have already made!
+Video monetization allows you to make money through videos with minimal investments – and, often with investments that you would have already made!
 For instance, you’re halfway there if you own a smartphone.
-Obviously, your smartphone camera wouldn’t be as high-end as a DSLR.
-But you get the point.
 There's no need to wait as you can start creating videos right away.
 Add DSLR to your wishlist for later.

-Many people have created a niche for themselves by recording and sharing videos on their smartphones.
-You can make any type of video ranging from cat care and gardening to travel, technical how-to, or day-to-day vlogs.
-Just begin creating and editing videos and let everything else fall into place!
+Many people have created a niche for themselves by recording and sharing videos.
+A lot of them started with a modest setup.
+For perspective, you can make any type of video ranging from cat care and gardening to travel, technical how-to, or day-to-day vlogs to begin.
+Just start creating and editing videos and let everything else fall into place!

 There are multiple ways in which you can monetize your videos.